 Lifeline During Coronavirus Pandemic

 The FCC has also made it easier for individuals who have lost their employment during the coronavirus pandemic and who qualify for Lifeline benefits to enroll in the Lifeline program.
 On April 29, 2020, the FCC temporarily waived the requirement that consumers seeking to qualify for the program based on their income must provide at least three consecutive months of income documentation.
+On June 1, the FCC streamlined Lifeline service enrollment for consumers living in rural Tribal areas.

 How Lifeline Works